Azure/embedded-wireless-framework/README.md

 ## Framework use

 The framework API can be used directly by the application code, or another software stack.
 Implementations for using Azure RTOS NetX-Duo and the Azure Embedded C SDK are provided.<br/>
-Application code can use the API directly, with help from the Azure Embedded C SDK, or with a software MQTT client (e.g. PAHO)
+Application code can use the API directly, with help from the Azure Embedded C SDK, or with a software MQTT client (e.g. Paho C)
 <p align="center">
 <a href="README_Architecture_Application.jpg"><img src="README_Architecture_Application.jpg" alt="Architecture" width="75%"/></a>
 </p>